“An audience is never wrong. An individual of it may be an imbecile, but a thousand imbeciles in the dark – that is

-To be an effective writer, you must use language that is audience-centered, not writer-centered.
+To be an effective writer, you must use language that is reader-centered, not writer-centered.
 In other words, transcend your own perspective and consider the needs and interests of your readers.
 Ask yourself:

 - What do my readers know about the topic?